MyskYko/dfgmap/README.md

 ### -z
 names intermediate variables according to the operator like "a + b". this is recursively performed, "c * (a + b)" for example. it is turned on by default, but take care that a deep data-flow may cause too long names using GB.

+### -q
+reduces PEs and paths in an array processor without increasing the number of cycles. must be used with internal glucose.

 ### -l
 sets time limit on solving each problem. this internally uses a linux command "timeout". setting 0 runs the solver without time limit.